RapidataAI/human-use/README.md

 🤖 Human Use is the easiest way to connect your AI agents with human intelligence via the Rapidata API.

+## Human Use in Action

+Ranking different image generation models.
 [![AI Agents in Action](https://assets.rapidata.ai/human_use/human_use.gif)](https://youtu.be/YYjGM4ihuw8)

 ## App Setup